devhomie/d3-bar-graph/README.md

        - To match a range of characters instead of a single character, use square brackets and a hyphen to describe the range.
           - For example, /[a-z]/ matches any lowercase character from a to z.

+### Cleaning the Data

+ - Often it is nescessary to clean a dataset by fixing any mistakes or irregularities it contains before visualizing it.
+   - For example, one problem with the current approach to our bar graph is that different whitespace characters show up as different bars, each with an invisible label (because the text of the label is just whitespace).
+   - These whitespace characters include spaces, newlines, tabs, and various other kinds of spaces that you can type with different key combinations ( for example, a non-breaking space, which you can enter with OPTION-spacebar on macOS or CTRL-SHIFT-spacebar on Windows).
+   - TO fix this, we'll convert all whitespace characters to the same "space" string before the character counting, so all whitespace will be visualized by a single bar with a readable label.